-Just announced today – the Schema Markup Validator (SMV) is now live.
-The SMV is currently in beta, but is going to be replacing Google’s Structured Data Testing Tool (SDTT).
+The Schema Markup Validator (SMV) is now live.
+The SMV is currently in beta, and has officially replaced Google’s Structured Data Testing Tool (SDTT).
 Google originally intended the Rich Results Testing Tool to replace the SDTT, but following backlash about this change Google decided to incorporate validation tooling into Schema.Org to support SEOs as they test their structured data.

 Here is the official announcement from Schema.Org: